Mahayana Nuns Invited to the International Shravasti Varsa (Rains Retreat, Yarne)

 This is a lengthy retreat and international travel is complex and demanding.
 It’s important that you evaluate your suitability carefully.
 For more information about cost, health, travel, safety, other logistical information, and a link to the application, please visit this page.

-July 27 Sangha travels from Delhi to Shravasti
+July 28 Transportation from Lucknow to Shravasti

 August 1 Public Welcome Ceremony followed by Bhikshuni Requesting Reliance Ritual from the Bhikshu Sangha